 Entry requirementsYou should have an upper second class (2.1) honours degree in law (or with law as a major element) from a British university.
 Equivalent professional qualifications and experience will also be considered.

-Overseas students should contact the programme administrator firstname.lastname@example.org about the suitability of their qualifications and English language skills.
+Overseas students should contact firstname.lastname@example.org about the suitability of your qualifications and English language skills.

 International applicants:Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 Find details on our English language entry requirements.